Consider RAVICTI® (glycerol phenylbutyrate) as an alternative to sodium phenylbutyrate (NaPBA)

 • For patients who require a volume of less than 1 mL per dose via nasogastric or gastrostomy tube, the delivered dose may be less than anticipated.
 Closely monitor these patients using ammonia levels.1

-Complete the Patient Enrollment Form
+Complete the Patient

-to switch your patient to RAVICTI
+your patient to RAVICTI.

 Download the Form